derrickfurtado/wabbit/README.md

 MVP:

+- ✅ Log in to account
-- Log in securly to Account with bcrypt
+- Log in securely with bcrypt
-- Create Account
+- ✅ Create Account
 - Record Job Opportunities and details associated with it.
 - Link Job object to Company objects
 - Link Job object to staff and recruiter objects